jmanhype/parlant/README.md

 ## 🙋‍♂️🙋‍♀️ Who Is Parlant For?
 Parlant is the right tool for the job if you're building an LLM-based chat agent, and:

-1. Your use case places a **high importance on behavioral precision and consistency**, particularly in customer-facing scenarios
+1. 🎯 Your use case places a **high importance on behavioral precision and consistency**, particularly in customer-facing scenarios
-1. Your agent is expected to undergo **continuous behavioral refinements and changes**, and you need a way to implement those changes efficiently and confidently
+1. 🔄 Your agent is expected to undergo **continuous behavioral refinements and changes**, and you need a way to implement those changes efficiently and confidently
-1. You're expected to maintain a **large set of behavioral guidelines**, and you need to maintain them coherently and with version-tracking
+1. 📈 You're expected to maintain a **growing set of behavioral guidelines**, and you need to maintain them coherently and with version-tracking
-1. Conversational UX and user-engagmeent is an important concern for your use case, and you want to easily **control the flow and tone of conversations**
+1. 💬 Conversational UX and user-engagmeent is an important concern for your use case, and you want to easily **control the flow and tone of conversations**

 ## ⭐ Help Us Pick Up Pace!
 [![Star History Chart](https://api.star-history.com/svg?repos=emcie-co/parlant&type=Date)](https://star-history.com/#emcie-co/parlant&Date)

 ## 🤔 What Makes Parlant Different?

-In a word: _guidance._ Parlant's engine revolves around solving one key problem: how can we reliably guide customer-facing agents to behave in alignment with our needs and intentions.
+In a word: **_Guidance._** 🧭🚦🤝

+Parlant's engine revolves around solving one key problem: How can we reliably guide customer-facing agents to behave in alignment with our needs and intentions.

-Hence Parlant's fundamentally different approach to agent building: [Managed Guidelines](https://www.parlant.io/docs/concepts/customization/guidelines).
+Hence Parlant's fundamentally different approach to agent building: [Managed Guidelines](https://www.parlant.io/docs/concepts/customization/guidelines):

 ```bash
 $ parlant guideline create \